Investigators are being sent to US research base on Antarctica to look into sexual violence concerns - The Boston Globe

-WELLINGTON, New Zealand (AP) — The watchdog office overseeing the National Science Foundation is sending investigators to Antarctica’s McMurdo Station after hearing concerns about the prevalence of sexual violence at the U.S. research base.
+WELLINGTON, New Zealand — The watchdog office overseeing the National Science Foundation is sending investigators to Antarctica’s McMurdo Station after hearing concerns about the prevalence of sexual violence at the US research base.

 Meanwhile the NSF, a federal agency, said it’s furthering its own efforts to address the “pervasive problem.”
 It announced Friday it is appointing Renée Ferranti as a special assistant to the NSF director to focus on sexual assault and harassment prevention and response.